Support Being Tea Scholarships!

 Being Tea offers scholarships for these programs:

-Our funding needs for these programs:
+A look at funding needs for these programs:

-– $500 USD = Partial tuition for Teacher Training
+– $500 USD = Partial tuition for Teacher Training.

-Look at the difference your contributions have made!
+Here’s the difference your contributions have made!

 In 2022, we were able to gift one year Being Tea membership scholarships to five recipients.